Chumashan languages: Genetic relations

 Roland Dixon and Alfred L. Kroeber suggested that the Chumashan languages might be related to the neighboring Salinan in a Iskoman grouping.
 Edward Sapir accepted this speculation and included Iskoman in his classification of Hokan.
-More recently it has been noted that Salinan and Chumashan shared only one word, which the Chumashan languages probably borrowed from Salinan (the word meant 'white clam shell' and was used as currency).
+More recently it has been noted that Salinan and Chumashan shared only one word, which the Chumashan languages probably borrowed from Salinan (the word for 'white clam shell', which was used as currency).
 As a result, the inclusion of Chumashan into Hokan is now disfavored by most specialists, and the consensus is that Chumashan has no identified linguistic relatives.

 Characteristics

 The Chumashan languages are well known for their consonant harmony (regressive sibilant harmony).
 Mithun presents a scholarly synopsis of Chumashan linguistic structures.

 Vowels

 The Central Chumash languages all have a symmetrical six-vowel system.
 The distinctive high central vowel is written various ways, including <ɨ> "barred I," <ə> "schwa" and <ï> "I umlaut."
 Contemporary users of the languages favor /ɨ/ or /ə/.